JoshOrndorff/substrate-module-template/HOWTO.md

 branch = 'v1.0'
 ```

-This means that the runtime is using this module must also be tied to the `v1.0` branch, not simply the same commit (`rev`).
+The runtime using this module must also be tied to the `v1.0` branch, not simply the same commit (`rev`).

 If you are working with the Substrate node template or the [`substrate-package`](https://github.com/shawntabrizi/substrate-package/) which uses a specific git commit (`rev`), you can find/replace all instances of `branch = 'v1.0'` with: